-Having said this, there are a couple of carriers that will insure the occasional cigarette user.
+Having said this, there are a couple of carriers that will insure the occasional cigarette user (subject to change anytime).

-Minnesota Life / Securian – 1 cigarette per month at best class; 2 per month Preferred rating.
-Must admit on application and test negative for cotinine / nicotine in blood sample
+- Minnesota Life / Securian – 1 cigarette per month at best class; 2 per month Preferred rating.
+You must admit on application and test negative for cotinine / nicotine in the blood sample

-There are other carriers which offer the Preferred Tobacco class.
+There are other carriers that offer the Preferred Tobacco class.